CyberspacePythonTeacher2/intro-to-python-project/README.md

 ## Before Starting

-1. Set up the project location using PyCharm where you will be doing the project.
+1. Set up the project location using Google Colab where you will be doing the project.
 2. Test by using `print("Hello, World!")` (you know, for good luck 😊).
 3. Commit and push your changes to the repository of your project.